-102. Governing bodies and proprietors should ensure an appropriate senior member of staff, from the school or college leadership team, is appointed to the role of designated safeguarding lead.
+103. Governing bodies and proprietors should ensure an appropriate senior member of staff, from the school or college leadership team, is appointed to the role of designated safeguarding lead.
+It is not appropriate for the proprietor to be the designated safeguarding lead.
 The designated safeguarding lead should take lead responsibility for safeguarding and child protection (including online safety).
-This should be explicit in the role-holder's job description (see Annex C, which describes the broad areas of responsibility and activities related to the role).
+This should be explicit in the role holder's job description.